droglenc/NCNRS349/modules/Abundance/MarkRecap/CE1.md

 ## Example #2

-A researcher samples a stream weekly for 8 weeks.
+A researcher sampled a stream weekly for 8 weeks.

 1. How many columns in the capture history matrix?
 1. How many rows in the capture history matrix?